kubeshop/testkube/docs/docs/articles/test-workflow-templates.md

 consistently across your TestWorkflows.

 For example, with TestWorkflow Templates you can easily
-- define specific ENV variables to be passed to all containers
+- define specific ENV variables to be passed to all containers.
 - define a common Git Source for your tests
 - define common setup or tearDown steps for your tests
 - define specific commands or images to use for your tests, while still allowing a TestWorkflow to set